 The plan was accepted by the targeted departments in March 2019, but the level of compliance and the change in operations has yet to be fully assessed.
 The first air quality advisory day that occurred after the plan was adopted was in June 2019.

 The action items in the plan included how to limit employee exposure, training opportunities, operational limits, and the responsibilities for staff.
 The operational limits are based on Air Quality Alert days when the air quality index and particulate matter are above certain levels.
 On those days, operational limits are placed on the use of equipment, chemicals, and motor vehicles, and time frame restrictions are implemented for fueling vehicles.
 The plan also breaks down what actions staff are responsible for to ensure all aspects of the plan are carried out.
-View the plan to see the specific guidelines, actions, and responsibilities.

 The response complemented U.S. EPA, Ohio EPA, and the Southwest Ohio Air Quality Agency’s implementation of the Air Quality Index, its daily forecast, and associated action guidance.
 Further, the response fulfilled the recommendation to implement such a plan found in the 2018 Green Cincinnati Plan.

 As of fall 2020, the City had not yet quantified public health benefits or reductions in employee injuries/incidents since the creation of this plan.
 The plan has been used by the state and federal EPA to demonstrate best practices to other stakeholders.